Lake Tekapo to Akaroa

-The drive from Lake Tekapo to Akaroa seemed strange and then I realized what was missing – New Zealand’s Southern Alps and those big, beautiful snow-capped mountain peaks!
+The drive from Lake Tekapo to Akaroa seemed strange, then I realized what was missing – New Zealand’s Southern Alps and those big, beautiful snow-capped mountain peaks!
 It will take a few days to get them out of my mind.
-They make a vivid impression and I got used to seeing them constantly poised in the background… sigh
+They make a vivid impression, and I got used to seeing them constantly poised in the background… sigh

 The only point of comparison I have for the drive down into Akaroa (a volcanic crater) was descending into the Ngorongoro Crater in Tanzania – your ears start popping and suddenly it gets 20 degrees colder… Then you see thick, brilliant, bright-green vegetation like no green you’ve ever seen before.
 Akaroa is a beautiful seaside village in the heart of a volcano.
-I will stay here for two nights and explore the area.
+I’ll stay a few days and explore.

 A historic French and British settlement on the Banks Peninsula, Akaroa has fantastic colonial architecture, art galleries, craft stores, gardens, and many restaurants and cafés.
 It’s an easy place to relax or take part in many activities, including day hikes in the outer bays.
-There are French gardens wherever you go filling the air with the sweet fragrant smell of blooming flowers.
+There are French gardens wherever you go filling the air with the intoxicating scent of blooming flowers.

 Another hiking trail (3 to 6 hours depending on the path taken) is the Woodills Track.
-It leads behind Akaroa’s historic streets into open pastures and farmland, through a herb farm, and back to the town center for sweeping views of the harbor.
+It leads behind Akaroa’s historic streets into open pastures and farmland, through an herb farm, and back to the town center and marvelous harbor views.

-There is a cool little foreign film cinema / café in town and the Bill Cunningham (New York City fashion photographer) documentary is one of the films playing – hope to see it.
-On Monday I return to Christchurch and if possible will take a bus tour of the earthquake-damaged city center.
-The city recently began allowing regulated tours of the earthquake site in Christchurch city center.
+There is a cool little foreign film cinema / café in town and the Bill Cunningham (New York City fashion photographer) documentary is one of the films playing.
+On Monday, it’s back to Christchurch.
+If possible, I’ll take a bus tour of the earthquake-damaged city center.
+The city recently began allowing regulated tours of the main earthquake site.

-On Wednesday, November 30th, I leave New Zealand for Phnom Penh so my next blog will be from Cambodia.
+On Wednesday, November 30th, I leave New Zealand for Phnom Penh, so my next blog post will be from Cambodia.
 The time in New Zealand was memorable with indescribably beautiful places to keep in my heart!